ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/mathematical_formulation.rst

 .. note::
-    The capex of conversion technologies can also be approximated by a piecewise linear approximation as described in :ref:`input_structure.pwa` and :ref:`math_formulation.pwa_constraints`.
+    The capex of conversion technologies can also be approximated by a piecewise linear approximation as described in
+    :ref:`math_formulation.pwa_constraints`.

 For existing conversion technology capacities :math:`s_{h,n,y}^{ex}` that were